openmobilityfoundation/mobility-data-specification/policy/README.md

 Method: `GET`
 `data` Payload: `{ requirements: [] }`, JSON objects that follow the schema [outlined here](#requirement).

+See [Policy Requierment Examples](/policy/examples/requirements.md) for how this can be implemented.

 [Top][toc]

 ## Flat Files